yyong-brs/learn-kubernetes/chapter7.md

 All the sidecar does is mount the log volume (go EmptyDir!) and use the standard Linux tail command to read from the log file.
 The -f option means the command will follow the file; effectively, it just sits and watches for new writes, and when any lines are written to the file, they’re echoed to standard out.
 It’s a relay that adapts the app’s actual logging implementation to the expectations of Kubernetes.

-**TRY IT NOW** Apply the update from listing 7.5, and check the app logs are available.
+<b>现在就试试</b> Apply the update from listing 7.5, and check the app logs are available.

 ```
 # add the sidecar logging container: